Stepan02/qrgen/extension/README.md

 Please refer to GitHub for information about Firefox and Safari support.

 ## Contributing
 Any contribution is greatly appreciated.
-Please check the contribution guideliness on [github.com/stepan02/qrgen/blob/main/CONTRIBUTING.md](https://github.com/Stepan02/qrgen/blob/main/CONTRIBUTING.md) for more information about contributions.
+Please check the contribution guideliness on github.com/stepan02/qrgen/blob/main/CONTRIBUTING.md for more information about contributions.

 ---

-See more on GitHub (https://github.com/Stepan02/qrgen/tree/main)
+See more on GitHub: https://github.com/Stepan02/qrgen/tree/main

 Report any issues here: https://github.com/Stepan02/qrgen/issues